-Building upon the work done and methods used by \cite{Svoboda17}, the goal of this work is to investigate whether different radio-AGN properties (morphology, extent, and excitation class) beyond radio-loudness correlate with specific XRB spectral/accretion states.
+Building upon the work of and methods used by \cite{Svoboda17}, the goal of this work is to investigate whether different radio-AGN properties (morphology, extent, and excitation class) beyond radio-loudness correlate with specific XRB spectral/accretion states.
 This paper is organized as follows.
-In Section \ref{sect:cats}, we describe the radio, ultraviolet, and X-ray source catalogs that we use for our analysis.
-In Section \ref{sect:methods}, we describe the methods for cross-matching the catalogs and calculating the luminosities of interest.
-In Section \ref{sect:results}, we present the results of placing radio-AGN with different properties (morphology, extent, excitation class) on the HID.
-In Section \ref{sect:disc}, we discuss our results.
-Lastly, in Section \ref{sect:concl}, we summarize our results and conclusions.
+In Sect. \ref{sect:cats}, we describe the radio, UV, and X-ray source catalogs that we use for our analysis.
+In Sect. \ref{sect:methods} we describe the methods for cross-matching the catalogs and calculating the luminosities of interest.
+In Sect. \ref{sect:results} we present the results of placing radio AGNs with different properties (morphology, extent, excitation class) on the HID.
+In Sect. \ref{sect:disc} we discuss our results.
+Lastly, in Sect. \ref{sect:concl} we summarize our results and conclusions.
 In this work, we use a concordance cosmology with $H_0$=67.7 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\Lambda}$=0.69, and $\Omega_{\mathrm{m}}$=0.31 \citep{Planck18}.